 - type 2 – previously known as non-insulin-dependent or mature-onset diabetes.

 If you have diabetes, it is important that you manage your condition by being physically active, enjoying healthy eating and maintaining a healthy weight.

-If you have type 2 diabetes, you may need to take medicines to help you to maintain normal blood-glucose levels, as well as make lifestyle changes.
+If you have type 2 diabetes, you may need to take medicines to help you to maintain normal blood-glucose levels, as well as making lifestyle changes.

 It is also important to stop smoking, reduce your total cholesterol, manage your blood pressure and regularly see your doctor for diabetes reviews.